michelpereira/awesome-open-source-games/README.md

 - [Freeablo](https://github.com/wheybags/freeablo) - Open-source implementation of the Diablo I engine.
 - [NetHack](https://github.com/NetHack/NetHack) - Single-player roguelike dungeon exploration game and one of the most popular games in its genre.
 - [OpenMW](https://github.com/OpenMW/openmw) - Reimplementation of the Morrowind game engine.
-- [The Legend of Zelda: Mystery of Solarus DX](https://github.com/christopho/zsdx) - sequel to The Legend of Zelda: A Link to the Past released on the SNES.
+- [The Legend of Zelda: Mystery of Solarus DX](https://github.com/christopho/zsdx) - Sequel to The Legend of Zelda: A Link to the Past released on the SNES.
 - [Valyria Tear](https://github.com/Bertram25/ValyriaTear) - Single-player medieval-fantasy 2D J-RPG.

-## Platform
+### Platform

 - [Captain Holetooth](https://github.com/hirnbix/captain-holetooth) - A fun, explorative and story-driven platformer with minigames.
 Made with the Godot Engine.
 - [Commander Genius](https://github.com/gerstrong/Commander-Genius) - Commander Keen compatible clone.